 Hi I’m Donna Kristine Manley, but my friends call me Kris.
-There I am, at the top right of this page.
 I’m a product of the New York City school system.
 Born and raised in the South Bronx, but now I’m a Georgia peach living in Atlanta.
 I’m a S.T.E.M. kinda gal with a Bachelor of Science in Industrial Engineering Technology and another degree in Communications Electronics Technology – I still don’t know why I chose Engineering.
-I’m not working in the field as of yet.
+I’m not working in the field.

-I’m hooked on HGTV (love the show, Fixer Upper, and I also like the show Swamp People – I said that too loud).
+I’m hooked on HGTV (love the show, Fixer Upper, and I also like the shows Swamp People and Alaskan Bush People – I said that too loud).
 I love to hike, swim, and blog – can’t you tell (I mean about the blogging part?).
 I’m a children’s book author which I never dreamed I would be.
 I’m not bragging, but one of my books, Resumes for Children – 17 Years Old and Under is a Mom’s Choice Award Gold recipient, but so is Pampers Cruisers.
 So I guess I’m up there with poop!
 LOL!

 I was a foster parent to a niece and a nephew, and thank God they turned out just fine, at least I think so – they call and Facebook me.
 I really don’t have much more to say other than peruse my site, please comment; let’s start a conversation, share articles, and assist others in life, so c’mon, let’s go!